har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 Compiled on Ubuntu 16.04LTS amdx64 platform
 (esp-idf git log : commit 84788230392d0918d3add78d9ccf8c2bb7de3152, 2018 Mar 21)

-Uses Arduino-ESP32 (v0.0.1) as a component, so that we can take advantage of Arduino-ESP32 code for the Web server, and spi/gpio interfaces.
-See https://github.com/espressif/arduino-esp32/blob/master/docs/esp-idf_component.md for instructions on how to add the arduino component to an esp-idf project.
+Uses Arduino-ESP32 (v0.0.1) as a component, so that we can take advantage of available Arduino-ESP32 code - e.g. the Web server, and interfaces for spi and gpio.
+See https://github.com/espressif/arduino-esp32/blob/master/docs/esp-idf_component.md for instructions on how to add the Arduino component to an esp-idf project.
 It will appear as an 'arduino' sub-directory in the project /components directory.
 I haven't added the files to this repository due to the size and number of files.

-After adding the arduino component, navigate to the /components/arduino/libraries directory and delete the SPIFFs sub-directory.
-I'm using SPIFFs code from https://github.com/loboris/ESP32_spiffs_example, and the Arduino code clashes with this.
+After adding the Arduino component, navigate to the /components/arduino/libraries directory and delete the SPIFFs sub-directory.
+I'm using SPIFFs code from https://github.com/loboris/ESP32_spiffs_example, and the Arduino spiffs library clashes with this.

 ### 'make menuconfig' changes from default values